symfony/symfony-docs/reference/dic_tags.rst

     or negative integer.
 This allows you to make sure your listener will always be called before or after another listener listening for the same event.

 .. _dic-tags-kernel-event-subscriber:

 Enabling Custom Subscribers
 ---------------------------

+.. versionadded:: 2.1

+   The ability to add kernel event subscribers is new to 2.1.

 To enable a custom subscriber, add it as a regular service in one of your configuration, and tag it with ``kernel.event_subscriber``: